simran-mann/sanitizer-project/README.md

 ## Instructions for running the tool

 First you will need to initialize the course environment if you are working on CSIL.
-Otherwise you will need to ensure you have LLVM{still need to check which versions will be compatible, fill in later} and CMake installed in your environment.
+Otherwise you will need to ensure you have LLVM 21.1.8  and CMake installed in your environment.

 ```bash
 source  /usr/shared/CMPT/faculty/wsumner/base/env745/bin/activate